 Let’s repeat that one more time for the people in the back.
 Does your loving, furry friend need to be registered as an ESA?

 If any ESA Service asks you to sign up/get “registered” in its database, it’s a fraud.
-You do not need a registration in order have an emotional support animal.
+You do not need a registration or certification to have an emotional support animal.
 You do, however, need an emotional support animal letter verified by a licensed mental health professional to become an ESA owner.

 What’s the difference between an Emotional Support Animal Registration and Emotional Support Animal Letter?

 An ESA registration has no legal value whatsoever.
-Sites that ask you for money but only give confirmation that your emotional support animal is now registered do not uphold in any court of law and does not apply to The Air Carrier Access Act or The Fair Housing Amendments Act.
-Learn more about these laws here.
+Sites that ask you for money but only confirm that your emotional support animal is now registered do not uphold in any court of law and does not apply to the Air Carrier Access Act or The Fair Housing Amendments Act.
+Learn more about these emotional support animal laws here.

 An emotional support animal letter is a form signed by a licensed mental health professional that agrees you would benefit from an ESA upon performing an in-depth assessment to determine if you have an emotional or psychological disability.

 What if I don’t have access to a licensed mental health professional?